State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Experiments

+The state is defined as the position of the AUV, i.e., $s \in \mathbb{S} \subseteq \mathbb{R}^2$.
+The actions are defined by the vehicle moving at its maximum speed (determined by the vehicle's capability) $v_{max} = 3km/h$ towards $Q=8$ desired heading directions in the fixed world frame~$\mathbb{A}= \{a_i | i \in \{1 \dots Q\}\}$, where~$a_i = [v_{max}\cos(\frac{2\pi i}{Q}), v_{max}\sin(\frac{2\pi i}{Q})]^T$ describes the velocity vector of the vehicle.
+The vehicle's motion is affected by both the vehicle's action and the uncertain external disturbance.
+Thus, the next state~$s'$ of the vehicle starting at state~$s$ after following the desired action~$a$ for a fixed time interval~$dt$ is given by~$s' = (a + \Tilde{\mathbf{v}}^d(s))dt$.
+Since the velocity vector of the ocean current is perturbed by the additive Gaussian noise, the next state is a random variable, and the corresponding transition probability is given by

+where $\mu(s) = s + (a + \mathbf{v}^d(s))dt$.
+We have assumed that the ocean disturbances are constant near the current state $s$, and executing the action will not carry the vehicle too far away from the current state.
+To satisfy this assumption, we set the action execution time to a relatively small duration~$dt = 0.1h$.
+The reward is one when the current state is the goal state, and zero otherwise.
+Because we are interested in minimizing the travel time, we set the reward discount factor as $\gamma = 0.9$. \RE{Also, we set goal and obstacle areas to be $1km \times 1km$ regions, and the states within these areas are absorbing states, i.e., the vehicle cannot transit to any other states if the current state is within these areas.} Thus, the boundary conditions within the goal and obstacle areas have values of $\frac{1}{1-\gamma} = 10$ and $\frac{0}{1-\gamma}=0$, respectively.

+To model the transition function of the classic MDP planner, we follow the approach commonly used in AUV planning literature~\cite{hollinger2016learning}.
+Specifically, each state $s$ is represented by a regular grid, and the next state transition probabilities are only assigned to its 8-connected neighbors based on Eq.~\eqref{eq:transition-function}.

-\subsection{Trajectories and Time Costs}
+\subsubsection{Trajectories and Time Costs}

 We present the performance evaluations in terms of trajectories and time costs.
-The entire state space is used for evaluating all methods.
-A detailed comparison of using a subset of the state space with approximate policy iteration is demonstrated in Sect.~\ref{ref:diff_mesh}.
-We set $s=20$ which generates four gyre areas.
+For the classic MDP planner (classic PI), we use $20 \times 20$ grids, and each cell has a dimension of $1km \times 1km$.
+To make a fair comparison, we use $20 \times 20$ state points for our method (approximate PI), and the corresponding resolution parameter is $h=1km$.
+We set $s=10$ which generates four gyre areas.
 To simulate the uncertainty of estimations during each experimental trial, we sample Gaussian noises from Eq.~\eqref{eq:uncertainty} and add them to the calculated velocity components of the gyre model.